-Whether you need a first birthday cake, classroom cupcakes, or just an easy dessert for the family…
+You’ll love this easy chocolate cake without milk and eggs for a first birthday cake, classroom cupcakes, or just an easy weekend dessert for the family.

 Get our printable recipe sheet for this and 24 other top MAM recipes when you join membership!
 See recipe below.